stewartpark/scikit-small-ensemble/README.md

 Introduction
 ============

-Ensemble models can be very memory-intensive sometimes, for example, depending on the number of estimaters and its depths, if you think of a tree-based ensemble model.
-This library wraps each estimater and compress its contents in LZ4 unless it's used.
+Ensemble models can be very memory-intensive sometimes, for example, depending on the number of estimators and its depths, if you think of a tree-based ensemble model.
+This library wraps each estimator and compress its contents in LZ4 unless it's used.
 It trades performance for reduced memory usage.

 Installation